Semrush helps you:

 Content marketing definitely takes time to kick in.

-But when it does, you can find yourself with more traffic, leads and customers.
+But when it does, you can find yourself with more traffic, leads, and potential customers.
 This is why it’s such a popular marketing channel.

 With all that said: I recommend focusing on the basics at first.
 Focus on creating content for your audience.
 Create world-class content that’s head and shoulders above what’s out there.
 And be consistent.